JohnNooney/java-rest-app-demo/README.md

 ## Console Application
 **Scope:**
-An executable application that will read a CSV file from the `./console-app/app/src/main/.../resources` directory, validate that each record contains the required data, then add each customer record to the database through the SpringBoot API.
+An executable application that will read a CSV file from the `./console-app/app/src/main/.../resources` directory, validates that each record contains the required data, then adds each customer record to the database through the SpringBoot API.

 **Assumptions:**